DamianDawidowski/FISHTANK/README.md

 ![register](./imgReadme/register.png)
 ### Fish selection
 Initially I envisioned simply hooking up the app to external REST API service to obtain a suitably large set of aquarium fish data.
 However it appears no suitable service exists, therefore I included a small fish database within the app, with the obvious and necessary option to add more fishes to this database by the user.
-The user will need to supply accurate details for each new fish, to make sure FISHTNANK gives back reliable feedback.
+The user will need to supply accurate details for each new fish, to allow the FISHTNANK to give back reliable feedback.

 ![register](./imgReadme/fishToChoose.png)
 ### Welcome instructions